Search by Provider Name

 BRIDGES TO CHANGE

-BRIDGES TO CHANGE WASHINGTON COUNTY OFFICE
+BRIDGES TO CHANGE WASHINGTON OFFICE

 Program offers transitional and permanent housing as well as treatment and supportive service options for individuals recovering from addictions.
 Led by peer mentors.
 IOP and outpatient substance use disorder treatment is available at various locations.